 Now, you have completed each of the sections on your profile page.
 The only piece of the LinkedIn All-Star puzzle to fill in is the part that makes you stand out.
 The summary and the background image are two of the elements that hit viewers as soon as they visit your profile, so that’s what we’re covering next… week.

 I know, you want to get started right away, but you already have a lot of work on your plate from today, so we’re going to let you complete this part and start to think about how to best summarize you.
-And if you absolutely cannot wait, sign up to receive the next part of this series via email.
+And if you absolutely cannot wait, click here to read now.
 We’ll email it to you and keep you up to date with all the tips and tricks that aid in a successful job search.